 Meet the Intore Cultural Troupe Students

-David is the each day was a struggle for food and survival.
+Each day was a struggle for food and survival.
 Now the LEAF International Intore Cultural Troupe has natural confidence, feel empowered, and are inspired to share their personal stories.
 The Troupe is currently working hard to empower other youth in his community through music and cultural activities.

 “My name is Olivier Murigande and I am 20 years old.
 Both of my parents were killed during the 1994 genocide.
 My sister and I fled to Uganda.
 When we got there my sister became a prostitute.
 Five months after the end of the war, I returned to Rwanda to find our home was a wreck.
 I went to live with my aunt, but after a while she died of AIDS.
 Having no one else to rely on, I went to live on the street.
 I thank LEAF International for rescuing me from the street.”